 MiNI-Q is a shorthand for "Miniature, No-wire, Intelligent Quadruped".
 As shown in Fig.~\ref{fig:design}, the robot features a re-designed chassis that adopts a similar, wire-free topology as its predecessor, Q8bot.
-An integrated printed circuit board (PCB) is mounted on top of the chassis frame, and 8 DYNAMIXEL XL330-M077-T actuators are directly mounted to the frame after removing their back covers and output horns.
+An integrated printed circuit board (PCB) is mounted on top of the chassis frame, and 8 DYNAMIXEL XL330-M077-T actuators are mounted directly to the frame after removing their back covers and output horns.
 4 identical leg assemblies are then mounted to their respective actuator pairs to form the complete robot.
-Table~\ref{tab:specs} compares the physical specifications of Q8bot and MiNI-Q. With its actuators all mounted horizontally, the overall folded height is smaller than that of Q8bot.
+Table~\ref{tab:specs} compares the physical specifications of Q8bot and MiNI-Q. With all actuators mounted horizontally, the overall folded height is smaller than that of Q8bot.

-As a design evolution of Q8bot, MiNI-Q reuses the same DYNAMIXEL actuators.
-With both the electrical and mechanical design files released as open-source, users who have previously built Q8bot can upgrade to MiNI-Q at a fraction of the original system cost.
+As part of the Q8bot design evolution, MiNI-Q reuses the same DYNAMIXEL actuators.
+With both electrical and mechanical design files released as open-source, users who have previously built Q8bot can upgrade to MiNI-Q for a fraction of the original system cost.
 The 2R leg mechanism of MiNI-Q uses accessible, off-the-shelf hardware combined with components fabricated on a hobby-grade FDM printer using PLA filament.
 A 0.2mm stainless steel nozzle was used to increase in-plane resolution, resulting in improved geometric accuracy for features such as gears, pulleys, and servo horn teeth.

 As shown in Fig.~\ref{fig:electronics}, MiNI-Q's integrated PCB represents a noticeable improvement over that of Q8bot.
 The off-the-shelf Seeed Studio XIAO ESP32C3 module was replaced by an ESP32C3-MINI system-in-package with a built-in PCB antenna, which further simplifies assembly.
 The battery configuration was updated from a 1S parallel arrangement to a 2S serial configuration.
-This allowed the use of a 6V step-down converter instead of a 5V boost converter.
-According to the actuator datasheet, operating at 6.0 V instead of 5.0V increases the rated stall torque by approximately 6\% and the no-load speed by approximately 19\% \cite{xl330}.
+This allowed the use of a 6V step-down converter instead of a 5V boost converter to operate the actuators, increasing the rated stall torque by approximately 6\% and the no-load speed by 19\% \cite{xl330}.
 In addition, an onboard lithium-ion battery charger and a BNO055 inertial measurement unit (IMU) were added to make the robot fully self-contained.
-An I\textsuperscript{2}C bus connects the charger integrated circuit and the IMU to the microcontroller for data exchange, and a Qwiic connector was added to enable future expansion with additional sensors on the same bus \cite{BellQwiic}.
+An I\textsuperscript{2}C bus connects the charger and the IMU to the microcontroller for data exchange, and a Qwiic connector was added to enable future expansion with additional sensors on the same bus \cite{BellQwiic}.